 1. Nutrition isn’t THAT simple, and not everyone should teach it

 Nutrition can also be a heck of a lot more complicated than “eat your fruits and vegetables”.
 For those living with chronic diseases, food intolerances, or other health issues, choosing what to eat can be serious business.
 The person helping you make those choices better have a solid understanding of nutrition therapies.
-I get asked WAY more often than I should things like “what’s the difference between Type 1 and Type 2 Diabetes?”
-By people who are in the nutrition supplement industry.
+I get asked WAY more often than I should things like “what’s the difference between Type 1 and Type 2 Diabetes?”; by people who are in the nutrition supplement industry, recommending their diet and products to people living with diabetes.
 That’s Terrifying.